RakshithaBoddireddy/RakshithaBoddireddy/README.md

 **About me**

 I am from Telangana,India.I'm pursuing masters from NorthWest Missouri State university.
 I have completed by Bachelor's from Guru Nanak Institute of Technology in Electronics and Communication Engineering in the year 2022.

+I'm interested to learn new technologies and enhance my skills.